PrefectHQ/prefect-gcp/docs/index.md

 ### Saving credentials to a block

-You will need to first install [prefect-gcp](#installation) and obtain GCP credentials in order to use `prefect-gcp`.
+You will need to first install [prefect-gcp](#installation) and authenticate with a service account in order to use `prefect-gcp`.

+ `prefect-gcp` is able to safely save and load the service account, so they can be reused across the collection!
+Simply follow the steps below.

-1. Refer to the [GCP service account documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating) on how to create and download a service account key file
+1. Refer to the [GCP service account documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating) on how to create and download a service account key file.
-2. Copy the JSON contents
+2. Copy the JSON contents.
-3. Create a short script, replacing the placeholders with your information
+3. Create a short script, replacing the placeholders with your information.

 ```python
 from prefect_gcp import GcpCredentials